openaps/docs/docs/docs/Build Your Rig/pi-install.md

 !["install piBakery"](../Images/build-your-rig/pi-curl-success.png)

 **If you are installing to a Pi with a legacy radio (Ti-stick, SliceOfRadio, etc.) - Press enter.
-You are done..**
+[Jump to finishing the installation](finish-installation)**

 **If you are installing to a newer Pi with a HAT as radio: Do not press enter!
-Follow the instructions below.**
+[Continue on to the next section.](switch-to-dev-branch-for-your-pi-hat).**

 Troubleshooting:  If your screen stops as shown below or jumps ahead to the interactive portion before successful completion (as shown above), rerun the curl -s command line shown above.